-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 Tarkin appears in both of the series’ trailers.
 In the second one, he intones that he wants the “disobedient” Clone Force 99 “found and wiped out,” so we can assume they’ve somehow wound up on his Angry List.

-They seem to have blasted their way out of Kamino after some sort of trooper skill test, which may well have taken place simultaneously with Order 66.
+The Bad Batch seems to have blasted their way out of Kamino after a Tarkin-run trooper skill test, which may well have taken place simultaneously with Order 66.
 That suggests the Bad Batch have indeed come into conflict with the Empire, the other clones, and what’s left of the Jedi.

 It’s complicated.